Artwork by

 It is important for the family to understand the condition and accept it completely.
 It is essential to have a strong support system because it will help with the recovery process.

 It is important to know that recovery doesn’t mean that the condition is going to go away.
-It is helping one cope with the symptoms and the conditions enabling the patient to live and enjoy a normal life.
+It helps one cope with the symptoms and the conditions, enabling the patient to live and enjoy a normal life.

 Leading a Normal Life with a Positive Attitude

-Despite these effects and hindrances, the patient and their family can lead a normal and happy life, considering there is proper medication combined with psychotherapy involved in schizophrenia treatment.
-It is important to remember that having schizophrenia is not the end of the world, it does not bring down your social status in any way.
-It is treatable and the condition may be stabilized to some extent.
+Despite these effects of schizophrenia on family and hindrances, the patient and their family can lead a normal and happy life, considering there is proper medication combined with psychotherapy involved in schizophrenia treatment.
+It is important to remember that having schizophrenia is not the end of the world, and it does not bring down your social status in any way.
+It is treatable, and the condition may be stabilized to some extent.
 The key is to stay positive.

 Book screening with our director of triage, Kamlesh Verma